Korea Social Value Festa GCSF

 5.Speaker Bio/Presentation Introduction

-Won Yo-han (CEO of Mahi)
+Won Yo-han (CEO of Mahir)

 Presentation Introduction

-Kataoka Keiichiro (CEO of Jizoku)
+Keiichiro Kataoka (CEO of Jizoku)

-Studied Economics at Hitotsubashi University
+Major in Economics at Hitotsubashi University

 Founded "Co"